 Entally House is a large country residence that was built in 1819 by Thomas Haycock Reiby, son of Thomas and Mary Reiby.
 The house and estate is a magnificent example of the rich, built heritage that exists between the townships of Hadpen, Carrick, Westbury and the connecting country lanes.

 A range of accommodation options are readily available in Hadspen and the Hadspen Lions Park on the river bank is a great spot to have a picnic or simply relax and unwind.
+Call into the Great Western Tiers Visitor Centre for regional information.

 Download the cycling podcast to learn more about the town: Hadspen podcast